m4salah/dlog/docs/Creating a site.md

-* Xlog doesn't require custom structure for your markdown files
+* dlog doesn't require custom structure for your markdown files
 * Default main file name is `index.md` and can be overriden with `--index` flag

 # Create empty directory